gwdg/rOCCI-server/README.md

 #### Apache

-Let passenger guide you through installing and or configuring Apache for you
+Let passenger guide you through installing and configuring Apache2

-    bundle exec rvmsudo passenger-install-apache2-module
+    bundle exec passenger-install-apache2-module

-Create a new VirtualHost in the sites-available directory of Apache (e.g. in `/etc/apache2/sites-available/occi-ssl`) with the following content (adapt to your settings, especially $USER! and ServerName):
+Create a new VirtualHost in the sites-available directory of Apache (e.g. in `/etc/apache2/sites-available/occi-ssl`) with the following content (adapt to your settings, especially $USER, ServerName and SSLCertificate[Key]File):

     <VirtualHost *:443>
         SSLEngine on